karomei/trivia-website/README.md

 # Optimization

 ## Graphics

+To be able to resize in the best way, all of the illustrations and icons in this project are SVGS.
+However, they don't behave as usual png/jpeg files when resized.
+Therefore, the easiest way (from what I experienced) was to give all of the svg-files a viewBox with their own dimentions and import them as object in the html code.
+Consequently, all that is needed for resizing it is changing either the width or height in the css, real neat!

 To optimize the svg-files, I used https://svgomg.firebaseapp.com/.
 Each svg-file was reduced by 9%-70%, as a result saved memory space.

 ## Browser compatibility